 a.
 Minimum GPA Requirements by Program.
 All graduate students must meet the minimum degree GPA specified by the degree program in order to have the degree certified and to graduate.
 Students admitted in an earlier term may have a different requirement.
-See the Program of Study for the term of entry to determine minimum required GPA.
+See the Academic Catalog for the term of entry to determine minimum required GPA.